2022 Pacific typhoon season: Tropical Storm Megi (Agaton)

-Megi then weakened into a tropical depression after lingering over the islands of Samar and Leyte, and the PAGASA removed all warning signals as it dissipated into a remnant low on the midnight of April 13.
+Megi then weakened into a tropical depression after lingering over the islands of Samar and Leyte, resulting in PAGASA removing all warning signals for the system before it dissipated into a remnant low on the midnight of April 13.

 From April 8 to April 10, the storm meandered along the Eastern Visayas region, dumping heavy rain on the region.
-The PAGASA raised storm signals up to Signal No. 2 during the storm's onslaught.
+PAGASA raised storm signals up to Signal No. 2 during the storm's onslaught.
 Cebu City was placed under a state of calamity following the heavy rain.
-Megi killed 214 people which made it the deadliest April tropical cyclone on record in the Philippines, injured eight people and left 134 people missing, and capsized a cargo boat in Ormoc following strong rains, winds, and flash floods that also displaced over 136,390 individuals.
+Megi killed 214 people, which made it the deadliest tropical cyclone in the Philippines to form in May.
+Megi would also injure eight people, leave 134 people missing, and capsize a cargo boat in Ormoc following strong rains, winds, and flash floods which also displaced over 136,390 individuals.
 The Department of Agriculture estimated agricultural damage to reach ₱3.27 billion, while the Department of Public Works and Highways estimated infrastructural damage at ₱1.45 billion.
-Total damage from the storm is thus valued at ₱4.72 billion (US$90.8 million).
+Total damage from the storm was valued at ₱4.72 billion (US$90.8 million).

 Typhoon Chaba (Caloy)

 A low-pressure area west of Luzon developed into a tropical depression on June 28.
 At 20:00 PHT (12:00 UTC), the PAGASA had recognized the storm's development into a tropical depression, began issuing advisories, and named the system Caloy.
 The following day, the JTWC issued a TCFA for the system.
 Caloy remained almost stationary in the South China Sea before slowly moving northwestwards, eventually leaving the Philippine Area of Responsibility by 15:00 UTC.
 As the PAGASA issued its last bulletin on the tropical depression, the JTWC began issuing warnings for the storm and was given the designation 04W.
 Later, the Japan Meteorological Agency upgraded Caloy into a tropical storm, naming it Chaba.
-Chaba continued to intensify in the South China Sea, later being upgraded into a severe tropical storm east of Hainan.
+Chaba continued to intensify in the South China Sea, later being upgraded into a severe tropical storm northeast of the Paracel Islands.
 Typhoon Chaba's outer rainbands produced at least three tornadoes, which impacted Shantou, Chaozhou, and Foshan.
 On July 1 at 21:00 UTC, the JTWC upgraded Chaba to a typhoon, with the JMA doing the same 3 hours later on July 2 at 0:00 UTC.
 Later that day at 07:00 UTC, it made landfall on Maoming.
 Shortly after its landfall, both the JMA and the JTWC assessed that Chaba lost typhoon status, downgrading Chaba to a severe tropical storm and to a tropical storm respectively.
 The JTWC then issued their final warning on Chaba at 15:00 UTC.
 Shortly after, the JMA downgraded Chaba to a tropical storm; it was further downgraded to a tropical depression on July 3 at 06:00 UTC.